maximedaraize/create-scss/README.md

 ## 💡 Versions

+### 2.5.2

+- Update documentation

 ### 2.5.1

-- Add [normalize.css](https://github.com/necolas/normalize.css/) in the _reset.scss partial
+- Add [normalize.css](https://github.com/necolas/normalize.css/) in the \_reset.scss partial

 ### 2.5.0

 - Installing the package will not overwrite existing `scss` folder in your project 👏
 - If you **do not** have a `scss` folder, it will be added with the full starter structure 🗂
 - If you **already have** a `scss` folder, it will simply added files from the starter structure to it 📄